RutvikBabar/Winter/README.md

 ---

+## Strategies
-# Writing and Registering Custom Strategies
+Writing and Registering Custom strategies
 Follow these step-by-step instructions to create and register your own trading strategy in the Winter framework.

 ## Step 1: Create Strategy Header File